Raghad-Aljohani/ECBC-2025/README.md

 Features:
 - Interactive map of place references
 - Filters by year, entity type (GPE / LOC)
-- Integrated geocoordinates from ArcGIS API
+- For the "dirty" map: Integrated geocoordinates from ArcGIS API

 ## Historical Timeline